felipearmat/clojure-react-app/README.md

 This project includes a docker-compose.prod.yml file that can be used to run the stack in a production environment.
 To achieve this, you'll need a server running [Apache](https://httpd.apache.org/) or [NGINX](https://www.nginx.com/) that is configured to work as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) so you can connect directly to your containers.
 The setup and configuration for any of these servers are beyond the scope of this README.

-Once you've downloaded the repository to your server, create a new .env file (e.g., .prod.env) with the configuration specific to your production environment.
+Once you've downloaded the repository to your server, create a new .env file (e.g., .env.prod) with the configuration specific to your production environment.
 In this file, set any variables used in the docker-compose.prod.yml configuration, like this:

 ```raw
 DOCKER_ENV="true"